php-ru/symfony-docs-ru/frontend/encore/simple-example.rst

 --------------------------------

-Instead of using ``require`` and ``module.exports`` like shown above, JavaScript has an alternate syntax, which is a more accepted standard.
-Choose whichever you
+Instead of using ``require`` and ``module.exports`` like shown above, JavaScript provides an alternate syntax based on the `ECMAScript 6 modules`_ that includes the ability to use dynamic imports.
-want: they do the same thing.

 To export values, use ``exports``: